How to Design for Micro-Moments

 by Muriel Garreta Domingo | | 12 min read

 Let’s look at a story from a Manhattan restaurant to understand the relevance of what Google calls “micro-moments.”
-Identifying micro-moments helps us to deliver the best user experiences.
-Here you’ll learn how to design for those micro-moments.
+Context awareness and the ability to identify micro-moments help us deliver the best user experiences.
+Here, you’ll learn how to design for those micro-moments.

 Mobile devices have changed our lives in many more ways than we can realize.
-They are an integral part of us now, and we have lost sight of how we behaved before.
-As UX designers, we therefore have to play the part of anthropologists to understand our target users’ culture.
+They are an integral part of us now, so we may have lost sight of how we behaved before.
+Therefore, as UX designers (especially ones stepping into mobile user experience (UX) design), we have to play the part of anthropologists to understand our target users’ culture.

 Do You Really Need a Phone to Eat in a Restaurant?